Vets-Who-Code/windows-dev-guide/README.md

 <img src="images/clone.jpg" alt="Using git clone" width="800px" />
 </p>

-This make take a few minutes.
+This may take a few minutes.

 2. Change Directory